 What is predatory publishing?

 Many researchers have had the experience of receiving an email soliciting the submission of their work to a journal.
-Some of these requests are from legitimate journals, perhaps those that are newly established or trying to increase their impact score and are thus soliciting high quality work.
+Some of these requests are from legitimate journals, perhaps those that are newly established or trying to increase their impact score and are thus soliciting high-quality work.
 Others are from what we call "predatory publishers".
-These are publications that charge and make money from authors' fees, but are known to be disreputable, not engage in peer review, and are not accepted by the field.
+These are publications that publish to make money from authors' fees, but fail to practice good editorial oversight, do not provide robust peer review, and are not accepted as legitimate by the field.

 What happens if I submit my work to a predatory journal?